Howard Lake Fire Department

-Along with responding to fires of all kinds, it also is called for fire alarms, rescues, lost children and adults, weather watches, storm damage, accidents, and most anything else where people need help.
+Along with responding to fires of all kinds, firefighters are also called to rescue lost children and adults, weather watches, storm damage, accidents, and most anything else where people need help.

-Medical situations account for the most calls.
+Medical situations account for the most calls, and many firefighters are EMT certified.
 Fire department members also are responsible for running the Howard Lake Ambulance.

 Required training for all new members include Firefighter One Training and a 120-hour Emergency Medical Technician class.
 Besides this training, there are two meetings monthly: a business meeting and a training meeting.
 There are also many other training opportunities members are encouraged to attend, including fire schools, medical conferences, specialized training, and other mandatory and voluntary classes.

 Over the past several decades, mandatory training has increased in a number of areas.
 Along with training in fire and medical emergencies, firefighters now must be trained in hazardous materials, weapons of mass destruction, terrorism, national incident management systems, mass casualty incidents, and other areas.

 The Howard Lake Fire Department currently serves the city of Howard Lake, all of Middleville Township, a majority of Victor Township, and parts of Albion and Woodland townships.
 The ambulance service covers those same areas, as well as the city of Waverly and parts of Marysville and Woodland townships.

 For larger incidents that require more equipment or manpower, Howard Lake has mutual aid agreements with all other Wright County fire departments.

 Funding for the fire department is primarily through tax dollars.
 A fire board, including members of the fire department, Howard Lake City Council, and Middleville, Victor, Albion, and Woodland township board members, meet annually to set the department budget.